mre/mre.github.io.v2/blog/2017-professional-programming.md

 coding skills.
 You can try to keep up-to-date in your free time but that's hard.

-I've seen awesome developers become great managers.
+I've seen excellent developers become great managers.
 At some point in your career it's a decision you need to make for yourself.

 However you decide, it pays off to invest some time into learning how to communicate.
-Empathy plays a big role in that.
+Empathy plays a prominent role in that.
-Developing software as a team is so complex that a lot of time is spent on aligning goals and communicating problems.
+Developing software as a team is so complicated that a lot of time is spent on aligning goals and communicating problems.
 In fact, communication is what you get paid for.
 This includes documentation, tests and the code itself.

 Talk to others, listen to their problems.
 Read books about Software Project Management, even though you don't want to be a manager yourself.
 It will help